Easiest Business Credit Cards to Get in Canada 2026

 Some bank-issued business credit cards in Canada still require branch visits, manual paperwork, or week-long wait times.
 That doesn't work for fast-moving startups or founders who need a card issued same-day.

 Both secured and corporate cards tend to have faster approval processes, with Venn offering same-day digital onboarding for incorporated businesses.
+Speed matters when onboarding new employees, managing supplier payments, or activating spend controls — especially when you're scaling.

 Works Without Business Credit

-Business credit files in Canada are separate from personal credit, and many new businesses simply don’t have one.
-Fortunately, many cards, including secured, traditional, and corporate, can be accessed without needing an established business credit profile.
+Business credit files in Canada are separate from personal credit, and many new businesses simply don't have one.
+Fortunately, many cards — including secured, traditional, and corporate — can be accessed without needing an established business credit profile.

 Multi-Currency Support